-When considering if there are any real facts about the Hicks Road albino colony, it's best to keep in mind that people with albinism aren't somehow inherently evil.
-Even suggesting this is rather absurd.
-The tales speak of cannibalism and satanic cults, but these aren't traits of albinos by any means.
+When considering if there are any real facts about the "Hicks Road Albinism Colony," it's important to keep in mind that people with albinism aren't somehow inherently evil.
+Even suggesting this is rather absurd and offensive.
+Rather, these tales speak of cannibalism and satanic cults, but these aren't the traits of people with albinism by any means.

-Supposedly, the albinos aren't too friendly to outsiders.
+Supposedly, the clan isn't too friendly to outsiders.
 Legend has it they will chase visitors out.
 In some accounts, they use cars and trucks to chase down vehicles and run people off the road.
 Other times, they will give chase on foot.

-"Without warning, Dan's car collided with something, a large dark figure is what blurred before Dan's eyes as he slammed on the breaks.
+Without warning, Dan's car collided with something, a large dark figure is what blurred before Dan's eyes as he slammed on the brakes.
 When the car came to a rest the headlights revealed a large buck sprawled across the street, clearly not moving.
 As all of the occupants of the car realized what had happened, another dark figure appeared from the roadside.
 Except this figure split into three separate entities.
 Moving quickly into the road, the headlights now showed 3 humans with pasty white skin and blood[-shot] eyes.
-Working with haste, the three albinos dragged the bloodied buck down the hillside and out of sight."
+Working with haste, the three [people with albinism] dragged the bloodied buck down the hillside and out of sight.

-Although the creepy factor for this legend more has to do with strange, pale figures chasing people in the dark, another spooky aspect is that the albinos are apparently also quite violent.
-The stories say that those who have encountered the albinos have seen them with impromptu weapons - even guns in some cases.
-There are no accounts of them actively murdering a person, but they do seem to use these weapons to threaten people off of their turf.
+Although the creepy factor for this legend more has to do with strange, pale figures chasing people in the dark, another spooky aspect is that these mysterious people are apparently also quite aggressive.
+The stories say that those who have encountered the people with albinism have seen them sporting improvised weapons - even guns in some cases.
+There are no accounts of them actively taking a life, but they do seem to use these items to threaten people off of their turf.

-"We pulled off into the first turn off and the truck slammed on its breaks behind us, high beams still shining bright and the driver opened his door and exited carrying a large object which in our retellings of the story has been everything from a shotgun to a fishing pole.
-The screams from our vehicle could be heard from Quicksilver park to Old Almaden and we hit the gas and raced off of Hicks as quickly as possible."
+We pulled off into the first turn off and the truck slammed on its breaks behind us, high beams still shining bright and the driver opened his door and exited carrying a large object which in our retellings of the story has been everything from a shotgun to a fishing pole.
+The screams from our vehicle could be heard from Quicksilver park to Old Almaden and we hit the gas and raced off of Hicks as quickly as possible.

 The Satanic cult rumor goes one step further, claiming visitors to the road can call upon the cult for revenge on enemies.
 According to the tales, a bridge near Hicks Road has been cursed by the cult.
-Those who write a person's name on the bridge will be granted the death of that person.
+Those who write a person's name on the bridge will be granted the demise of that person.
 A difficult thing to prove, of course, but an even darker reason to trek down Hicks Road.